AdobeDocs/experience-manager-cloud-service.it-IT/help/assets/content-fragments/content-fragments.md

 Si basano sul modello Frammento semplice.

 * Frammenti contenenti contenuto strutturatoQuesti si basano su un modello [di frammento di](/help/assets/content-fragments/content-fragments-models.md)contenuto, che preimposta una struttura per il frammento risultante.
-Questi possono essere utilizzati anche per realizzare Content Services utilizzando JSON Exporter.
+These can also be used to realize Content Services using the JSON Exporter.

 ## Tipo di contenuto {#content-type}

-I frammenti di contenuto sono:
+Content fragments are:

-* Memorizzati come **risorse**:
+* Stored as **Assets**:

    * I frammenti di contenuto (e le relative varianti) possono essere creati e mantenuti dalla console **Risorse** .
-   * Authored and modified in Content Fragment Editor (Modifica e modifica nell’Editor frammento di contenuto).
+   * Authored and edited in the Content Fragment Editor.

-* Utilizzato nell’editor [pagina tramite il componente](/help/sites-cloud/authoring/fundamentals/content-fragments.md) Frammento di contenuto (componente di riferimento):
+* Used in the [page editor by means of the Content Fragment component](/help/sites-cloud/authoring/fundamentals/content-fragments.md) (referencing component):

    * Il componente **Frammento** di contenuto è disponibile per gli autori delle pagine.
-Consente loro di fare riferimento e distribuire il frammento di contenuto richiesto in formato HTML o JSON.
+It allows them to reference, and deliver, the required content fragment in either HTML or JSON format.

-I frammenti di contenuto sono una struttura di contenuto che:
+Content Fragments are a content structure that:

-* Sono privi di layout o di design (in modalità RTF è possibile formattare del testo).
+* Are without layout or design (some text formatting is possible in Rich Text mode).
-* Contengono una o più parti [](#constituent-parts-of-a-content-fragment)costituenti.
+* Contain one, or more, [constituent parts](#constituent-parts-of-a-content-fragment).
 * Può [contenere o collegare immagini](#fragments-with-visual-assets).
 * Può utilizzare contenuto [intermedio](#in-between-content-when-page-authoring-with-content-fragments) quando viene fatto riferimento a una pagina.

-* Sono indipendenti dal meccanismo di consegna (ad es. pagina, canale).
+* Are independent from the delivery mechanism (i.e. page, channel).

-### Frammenti con risorse visive {#fragments-with-visual-assets}
+### Fragments with Visual Assets {#fragments-with-visual-assets}

-Per dare agli autori un maggiore controllo sul contenuto, è possibile aggiungere e/o integrare immagini con un frammento di contenuto.
+To give authors more control of their content, images can be added to and/or integrated with a content fragment.

-Le risorse possono essere utilizzate con un frammento di contenuto in diversi modi; ciascuno con i propri vantaggi:
+Assets can be used with a content fragment in several ways; each with its own advantage(s):

-* **Inserire una risorsa** in un frammento (frammenti multimediali diversi)
+* **Insert Asset** into a fragment (mixed-media fragments)

-   * Sono parte integrante del frammento (vedere Parti [costitutive di un frammento](#constituent-parts-of-a-content-fragment)di contenuto).
+   * Are an integral part of the fragment (see [Constituent Parts of a Content Fragment](#constituent-parts-of-a-content-fragment)).
-   * Definite la posizione della risorsa.
+   * Define the position of the asset.
-   * Per ulteriori informazioni, vedere [Inserimento di risorse nel frammento](/help/assets/content-fragments/content-fragments-variations.md#inserting-assets-into-your-fragment) nell’Editor frammento.
+   * See [Inserting Assets into your Fragment](/help/assets/content-fragments/content-fragments-variations.md#inserting-assets-into-your-fragment) in the Fragment Editor for more information.
    >[!NOTE]
    >
    >Le risorse visive inserite nel frammento di contenuto stesso sono associate al paragrafo precedente.
-Quando il frammento viene aggiunto a una pagina, queste risorse vengono spostate in relazione a tale paragrafo quando viene aggiunto del contenuto intermedio.
+When the fragment is added to a page these assets are moved in relation to that paragraph when in-between content is added.

 * **Contenuto associato**

-   * sono connessi a un frammento; ma non una parte fissa del frammento (vedere Parti [costitutive di un frammento](#constituent-parts-of-a-content-fragment)di contenuto).
+   * Are connected to a fragment; but not a fixed part of the fragment (see [Constituent Parts of a Content Fragment](#constituent-parts-of-a-content-fragment)).
-   * Consente una certa flessibilità per il posizionamento.
+   * Allows some flexibility for positioning.
-   * Sono facilmente utilizzabili (come contenuto intermedio) quando si utilizza il frammento su una pagina.
+   * Are easily available for use (as in-between content) when using the fragment on a page.
-   * Per ulteriori informazioni, consulta Contenuto [](/help/assets/content-fragments/content-fragments-assoc-content.md) associato.
+   * See [Associated Content](/help/assets/content-fragments/content-fragments-assoc-content.md) for more information.

-* Risorse disponibili dal browser **** Risorse dell’editor pagina
+* Risorse disponibili nel **browser Risorse** dell’editor pagina

-   * Consente la flessibilità totale per la selezione di una risorsa.
+   * Allow full flexibility for selection of an asset.
-   * Consente una certa flessibilità per il posizionamento.
+   * Allows some flexibility for positioning.
-   * Non fornisce il concetto di approvazione per un frammento specifico.
+   * Does not provide the concept of being approved for a specific fragment.
-   * Per ulteriori informazioni, consulta Browser [](/help/sites-cloud/authoring/fundamentals/environment-tools.md#assets-browser) risorse.
+   * See [Assets Browser](/help/sites-cloud/authoring/fundamentals/environment-tools.md#assets-browser) for more information.

 ### Parti costitutive di un frammento di contenuto {#constituent-parts-of-a-content-fragment}

-Le risorse dei frammenti di contenuto sono composte dalle seguenti parti (direttamente o indirettamente):
+The content fragment assets are made up of the following parts (either directly or indirectly):

-* **Elementi frammento**
+* **Fragment Elements**

-   * Gli elementi sono correlati ai campi di dati che contengono contenuto.
+   * Elements correlate to the data fields holding content.
-   * Per i frammenti con contenuto strutturato, è necessario utilizzare un modello di contenuto per creare il frammento di contenuto.
-Gli elementi (campi) specificati nel modello definiscono la struttura del frammento.
-Questi elementi (campi) possono essere di diversi tipi di dati.
+   * For fragments with structured content, you use a content model to create the content fragment.
+The elements (fields) specified in the model define the structure of the fragment.
+These elements (fields) can be of a variety of data-types.
-   * Per frammenti semplici:
+   * For simple fragments:

-      * Il contenuto è contenuto in uno o più campi di testo a più righe, o elementi.
+      * The content is held in one (or more) multi-line text field(s), or element(s).
-      * Gli elementi sono definiti nel modello di frammento (non è possibile definirli durante la creazione del frammento, vedere Modelli di frammento di contenuto). <!--    * The elements are defined in the fragment template (cannot be defined when authoring the fragment, see [Content Fragment Templates](/help/sites-developing/content-fragment-templates.md)). -->
+      * The elements are defined in the fragment template (cannot be defined when authoring the fragment).

 * **Paragrafi frammento**

-   * Blocchi di testo:
+   * Blocks of text, that are:

-      * separati da spazi verticali (ritorno a capo)
+      * separated by vertical spaces (carriage return)
-      * in elementi di testo con più righe; in frammenti semplici o strutturati
+      * in multi-line text elements; in either simple or structured fragments
-   * Nelle modalità [Rich Text](/help/assets/content-fragments/content-fragments-variations.md#rich-text) e [Markdown](/help/assets/content-fragments/content-fragments-variations.md#markdown) , un paragrafo può essere formattato come intestazione, nel qual caso il paragrafo e il paragrafo seguente appartengono insieme come un’unica unità.
+   * Nelle modalità [Rich Text](/help/assets/content-fragments/content-fragments-variations.md#rich-text) e [Markdown](/help/assets/content-fragments/content-fragments-variations.md#markdown), un paragrafo può essere formattato come intestazione, in tal caso appartiene a un’unica unità insieme al paragrafo seguente.

    * Attiva il controllo del contenuto durante l’authoring delle pagine.

-* **Risorse inserite in un frammento (frammenti di file multimediali diversi)**
+* **Assets Inserted into a Fragment (Mixed-Media Fragments)**

    * Risorse (immagini) inserite nel frammento effettivo e utilizzate come contenuto interno di un frammento.
-   * Sono incorporati nel sistema paragrafo del frammento.
+   * Are embedded in the paragraph system of the fragment.
    * Può essere formattato quando un [frammento viene utilizzato/a cui viene fatto riferimento in una pagina](/help/sites-cloud/authoring/fundamentals/content-fragments.md).
    * È possibile aggiungere, eliminare o spostare solo all&#39;interno di un frammento utilizzando l&#39;Editor frammento.
 Queste azioni non possono essere effettuate nell’editor pagina.
    * È possibile aggiungere, eliminare o spostare solo all’interno di un frammento utilizzando il formato [RTF nell’editor](/help/assets/content-fragments/content-fragments-variations.md#inserting-assets-into-your-fragment)frammento.